Young Chris: Young Gunz

 Young Chris and Neef Buck (born Hanif Muhammad) had been friends since they were young boys on the block (Gratz and Wingohocking).
 On "Takeover", a track from his 2001 album The Blueprint, Jay-Z announced the duo as "Chris & Neef".

 In 2001, the duo performed on the State Property soundtrack album.
-Young Chris and Young Neef also starred in the 2002 titular movie in cameo appearances.
+Young Chris and Young Neef also starred in the 2002 titular film in cameo appearances.
 Also during this period of their career, Young Chris appeared throughout Dame Dash's Dream Team compilation, and Beanie Sigel's The Reason.
-The duo performed together on guest appearances for albums like Jay-Z's The Blueprint 2, Freeway's Philadelphia Freeway, State Property's The Chain Gang Vol. 2, and Memphis Bleek's M.A.D.E.; all while recording their album.
-The Young Gunz scored their first hit with "Can't Stop, Won't Stop", the lead-off single from The Chain Gang Vol. 2 album.
-Its song and video received major airplay on hip-hop radio, MTV2, and BET and reached No. 14 on the U.S. Billboard 200 chart and #6 on the Billboard Hot Rap Tracks chart.
+The duo performed in tandem on guest appearances for albums like Jay-Z's The Blueprint 2, Freeway's Philadelphia Freeway, State Property's The Chain Gang Vol. 2, and Memphis Bleek's M.A.D.E.; all while recording their album.
+The Young Gunz scored their first hit with "Can't Stop, Won't Stop", the lead single from The Chain Gang Vol. 2 album.
+Its video received major airplay on hip-hop radio, MTV2, and BET and reached No. 14 on the U.S. Billboard 200 chart and #6 on the Billboard Hot Rap Tracks chart.

-After the success of their single, "Can't Stop, Won't Stop", the label jumped and was ready to release their debut album, Tough Luv.
+After the success of their single, "Can't Stop, Won't Stop", the duo began preparing to release their debut album, Tough Luv (2004).
 It included the remix to "Can't Stop, Won't Stop", which featured St. Louis rapper Chingy.
 Singles included "No Better Love" featuring former Roc-A-Fella Records crooner Rell and the Just Blaze-produced "Friday Night".
 Tough Luv debuted on the Billboard 200 at No. 3 after selling 128,000 copies in its first week.
 That week, the album at No. 2 was labelmate Kanye West's debut album The College Dropout, which was released just two weeks earlier.

 After a brief hiatus, the duo returned with Swizz Beatz produced "Set It Off" from their second album, Brothers from Another.
 It was the second release from the "new" Roc-A-Fella Records, referencing when Jay-Z became president of Def Jam Records, the first being Memphis Bleek's 534.
 The album debuted on the Billboard 200 at No. 15, and included guest features from Kanye West, Swizz Beatz, Slim of 112 and John Legend.